oracle-samples/oci-autonomous-json-db-datasync-sample/README.md

 ```

-In the retry payload, specify the stream OCID to retry using  _streamOCIDToRetry_ and the offset from where the retry should happen.
+In the retry payload, specify the _no_of_records_to_process_, which specifies the number of records to process by a single call of the Function. _retry_codes_ is where you can specify the response codes that should be retried.
-_noOfMessagesToProcess_ is the no of Stream messages to process in a single Function call.
+It also contains an option to set the number of times retry should happen using _no_of_times_to_retry_.

+This Function queries the database for records with _status_ as _failed_ and with _status_code_ matching the _retry_codes_.
+If the processing of record has already been tried to a number equal to _no_of_times_to_retry_, then those records are skkiped.
+This api call, sends a response as below

 _readAfterOffset_ is the offset location from where the messages are to be read.
 Set this to -1 to start reading from the oldest message in the Stream.